-For example, a train can only move on the X axis work space,
+For example, a train can exclusively move on the X axis work space

-(the train tracks) 1-DoF, and can control its position on that one axis, thus it is holonomic.
+(the train tracks) one - DoF and can control its position on that one axis, thus it is holonomic.

-Most automobiles can be orientated and move to any position in 2-Dimensional (2D) work space.
+Most automobiles can be orientated and move to any position in two - Dimensional (2D) work space.

 The auto requires 3-DoF to describe its position (X, Y and gamma),